isack-ramirez/nodeReadmeGenerator/readme.md

   # README

-  ## Node Readme generator
+  ## Read me generator

-  Description: a simple command line node readme generator that outputs a markdown document
+  Description: This is a node js readme generator

   ## Table of contents: